Enhancing Causal Reasoning in Large Language Models: A Causal Attribution Model for Precision Fine-Tuning: Experiment Design and Estimation

-To quantify and evaluate the causal reasoning performance of LLMs owing to different components, we measure the proposed four attribution scores, $CAK$, $CAD$, $MAD$, and $MAK$ based on the designed experiments.
-Specifically, we utilize the true discovery rate (TDR) to access the accuracy as
+We estimate the attribution scores, $CAK$, $CAD$, $MAD$, and $MAK$, via the designed experiments.
+Specifically, we utilize \textcolor{black}{the true discovery rate (TDR) w.r.t. to the whole graph} to access the accuracy of predication of causal discovery results:

-We consider calculating TDR in the following scenarios to construct our estimations: (1).
+We consider calculating TDRs in each of the following scenarios to construct our estimations for attribution scores: (1).
 Raw Data (using the whole original data as in Section \ref{sec:prompt}); (2).
 Omit Knowledge (as in Section \ref{sec:know}); (3).
 Omit Data (as in Section \ref{sec:data_perturb}); (4).
 Random Guess (as in Section \ref{sec:random}); (5).
 Reverse (evaluating with the reversed causal graph after causal order reversal, as in Section \ref{sec:reverse}); and (6).
 Reverse-Raw (evaluate the original causal graph after causal graph reversal, as in Section \ref{sec:reverse}).
-By Definitions \ref{know_con_d} to \ref{mar_know}, we have
+For example, $\text{TDR} \text{ (raw data)} $ corresponds to the TDR of LLM predictions using the whole original data as in Section \ref{sec:prompt}, which estimates the first term ($\mathbb{P}\left(\widehat{y}_i=y_i \mid d o\left(k_i=k_i, d_i=d_i\right), c_i,u_i\right) $) in Definitions \ref{def_know_con_d} and \ref{def_data_con_k}.
+Following Section \ref{sec:exp_d}, based on Definitions \ref{def_know_con_d} to \ref{def_mar_know}, we can derive the causal attribution as,